ChandraHari05/Uber-Rides-Project-Python/README.md

 ![image_alt](https://github.com/ChandraHari05/Uber-Rides-Project-Python/blob/0bcaff40fde27682a0e8e4c9ed81aad35e8609a6/project_details/Visualisations/countplot_day%26night.jpg.png)

-we will be comparing the two different categories along with the PURPOSE of the user.
+* We will be comparing the two different categories along with the PURPOSE of the user.

 ```
 plt.figure(figsize=(15, 5))